kzst/nda_matlab/README.md

 * Zsolt T. Kosztyan

 ### Outputs:
-L: n by m matrix of factor scores, where n is the number of rows in a datasource, m is tne number of latent factors
+Scores: n by m matrix of factor scores, where n is the number of rows in a datasource, m is tne number of latent factors
-C: m by m factor correlation matrix
+CMTX: m by m factor correlation matrix
 COMMUNALITY: n by 1 row vector of communalities
 LOADINGS: s by m matrix of factor loadings, where s is the number of selected indicators
 LTABLE: s by m table of factor loadings, where s is the number of % selected indicators
-S: m by 1 vector of membership
+MEMBERSHIPS: m by 1 vector of membership

 ### Input:
 data: n by M matrix/table/structure of data source (mandatory)